 Business Continuity Planning

-What is Business Continuity and what is Business Continuity Planning?
-How do you visualize Business Continuity Principles and how do you use a Business Continuity dashboard as your Business Continuity Management System?
-Read it here.
+What is Business Continuity, and what is Business Continuity Planning?
+How do you visualize Business Continuity Principles and use a Business Continuity dashboard as your Business Continuity Management System?
+Please read it here.

 Let us define Business Continuity Planning